 Based on the Florida Supreme Court's Standard Jury Instructions, a jury in a case concerning an alleged violation of Fla.
 Stat. § 812.014 does not need to be unanimous regarding whether the defendant intended to either temporarily or permanently deprive or appropriate property.
 Florida Standard Jury Instructions, Criminal Ch.
 14.1.
 While the language "with intent to, either temporarily or permanently," may be phrased in the disjunctive, it does not render the statute divisible so as to warrant a modified categorical inquiry in this context.
-Therefore, the Applicant's theft convictions are not crimes involving moral turpitude which would render her inadmissible under section 212(a)(2)(A)(i)(I) of the Act and the waiver application is not necessary.
-Accordingly, the matter before us is dismissed as moot.
+Therefore, the Applicant's theft convictions are not crimes involving moral turpitude which would render her inadmissible under section 212(a)(2)(A)(i)(I) of the Act.
+As no other grounds of inadmissibility have been raised, the waiver application is not necessary.
+Accordingly, the matter before us will be dismissed as moot.